scchess/Mana/README.md

 * Download docker from https://docs.docker.com/get-docker
 * Start a terminal and type `docker`.

 Make sure `docker` is running.

-Run the following.
+Run the following to download the source and build this program on Docker.
 Please note your docker may need `sudo` to run.

     git clone https://github.com/scchess/Mana.git
     cd Mana